Good morning, NaNonites! We’re halfway through October, and you know what that means? NaNoWriMo is CLOSE! Time to give your prep hell!

 Here’s your free 4-page worksheet:

-If you’d like to do a little more, consider signing up to my newsletter – you get a free novel project planner when you do 😉 The sign-up form is underneath this post.
-Just don’t over-plan, okay?
-It’s the death of NaNo, friends.
+If you’d like to do a little more, consider signing up to my newsletter – you get a free novel project planner when you do as well as a free guide book on self-publishing 😉

 Happy plotting, NaNonite!
 I’ll see you next week!